viperproject/tutorial/src/language-top.md

 * Declared by keyword `domain`
 * Have a name, which is introduced as an additional _type_ in the Viper program
 * Domains may have type parameters (e.g. `A` and `B` above)
-* A domain's body (delimited by braces) consists of a number function declarations, followed by a number of axioms
+* A domain's body (delimited by braces) consists of a number of function declarations, followed by a number of axioms
   * Domain functions (functions declared inside a `domain`) may have neither a body nor a specification; these are uninterpreted total mathematical functions
   * Domain axioms consist of name (following the `axiom` keyword), and a definition enclosed within braces (which is a boolean expression which may not read the program state in any way)
 * Useful for specifying custom mathematical theories